 The topic of optimizing crawl budget is too large for this blog.
 But, with the right tool, you can begin to remove low value pages block them from being crawled and eating up your crawl budget, freeing up resources for more important pages to get crawled.

-Reduce non-compliant pages, optimize load time, and dispose of thin content.
+Reduce non-indexable pages, optimize load time, and dispose of thin content.
 This is just a very small sampling of strategies that can lead to crawl budget optimization.
 Here are some more Botify blogs to help you maximize your crawl budget: